yandexdataschool/MLatImperial2022/README.md

 Alternatively you can open `Seminars/00-Welcome.ipynb` locally on your computer via `Jupyer notebook`.

-To learn how to download materials from this page, install python, run jupyter notebook locally, please read [HowTo.md](HowTo.md)
+To learn how to download materials from this page, install python, run jupyter notebook locally, please read [HowTo.md](HowTo materials).

 ## Contacts